asifakonjee/Hyprland/README.md

 ### Please READ the Hyprland wiki FIRST.
 Don't blindly copy/paste this repo.

+# IMPORTANT: These configuration files will work on Hyprland 0.22 version.
+I haven't tested them in the latest 0.23 version!

 ### Copy Configuration and stuff
 1. Copy the contents of config to .config
 2. Copy the content of etc to your /etc folder.
 Don't copy the folder and paste it into /etc!
 It will break the system.
 Copy the content.